-The built in Power Save Mode of the TLV62150 is entered seamlessly, if the load current decreases.
+The TLV62130X enters its built in Power Save Mode seamlessly if the load current decreases.
 This secures a high efficiency in light load operation.
 The device remains in Power Save Mode as long as the inductor current is discontinuous.

 In Power Save Mode the switching frequency decreases linearly with the load current maintaining high efficiency.
 The transition into and out of Power Save Mode happens within the entire regulation scheme and is seamless in both directions.